Dr Celin Gelgec - Clinical Psychologist & Director

 B.App.Sc.
 (Psych.)
 (Hons.)
 D.Psych.
 (Clinical).
 Member APS; ARCVic

-Celin has a keen interest in assisting individuals and families who have been affected by Obsessive Compulsive Disorder (OCD) and other related disorders including Anxiety (e.g., social anxiety, Generalised Anxiety, Agoraphobia, and Panic Disorder), and Depression.
-Celin's preferred treatment modalities for OCD treatment are Exposure and Response Prevention and Acceptance and Commitment Therapy.
-She gained a lot of her experience in this area whilst working clinically and developing treatment programs with the team within the OCD inpatient program at The Melbourne Clinic.
+Celin has a keen interest in assisting individuals and families who have been affected by Obsessive Compulsive Disorder (OCD) and other related disorders including Anxiety (e.g., Social Anxiety, Generalised Anxiety, Agoraphobia, Health Anxiety, Panic Disorder), and Depression.
+Celin's preferred treatment modalities for treatment are Exposure and Response Prevention (ERP), Acceptance and Commitment Therapy (ACT), and Cognitive Behaviour Therapy (CBT).
+She gained a lot of her experience in this area whilst working clinically and developing treatment programs with the team within the OCD and Anxiety and Depression inpatient programs at The Melbourne Clinic.

 Celin also works with children, adolescents, young adults, and their families who present with a wide range of difficulties including: Anxiety & Mood; Phobias; Anger; Grief & Loss; Adjustment to Life Events; Behavioural Difficulties; Stress Management; Self-Esteem; Bullying; and Family Relationships.
 Celin is also able to conduct assessments for behavioural and educational purposes.
 For more information abut assessments visit our Assessments page.